hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 As soon as we try to parallelize this computation, it becomes clear that we have to model it differently.
-More complications arise on top of that when we want to scale out, across multiple machines.
+More complications arise on top of that when we want to scale out across multiple machines.

 ## Modeling Word Count in terms of a DAG